 It is unlawful for providers of education services to discriminate against a student or prospective student with a disability.
 This includes all public and private educational institutions, primary and secondary schools, and tertiary institutions such as TAFE, private colleges and universities.
 Educators must offer a person with a disability the same educational opportunities as everyone else, including with regards to enrolment, if the entry requirements of a school or college are met.

-Under the Victorian EO Act, education providers must not discriminate against a student with a disability unless the necessary facilities cannot be reasonably provided.
+Under the Victorian EO Act, education providers must not discriminate against a student with a disability unless the necessary facilities cannot be reasonably provided; there is a requirement to make “reasonable adjustments”.
 The DDA specifies discrimination in admission, access and staff harassment as unlawful.
 It requires education providers to make “reasonable adjustments” to their programs to ensure that students with a disability can access these on the same basis as other students, unless doing so would present an “unjustifiable hardship” to the provider; the DDA applies a more stringent test than the EO Act to determine this.

 Education services for people with an intellectual disability, including special schools and adult day training centres, were, until 30 June 2007, provided for under the IDPSA (now revoked), which stated that people with an intellectual disability have “a right to individualised educational and developmental opportunities”.
 The Disability Act, which replaced the IDPSA, does not provide specifically for education services but refers in more general terms to the right of people with disabilities to similar opportunities in all area of life to those of people without disabilities.